superadministration/super/README.md

 Contribution directions go here.

 ## License
-The gem is available under the terms of the [Fair Source 5 License](https://fair.io).
+The gem is available under the terms of the [GNU LGPLv3](./LICENSE).